-- A. The payment for the purchase of Medical Supplies is the lesser of the provider's usual and customary charge or a fee from a statewide uniform fee schedule updated July 1 of each year and effective for services provided on or after July 1.
-The statewide uniform fee schedule will be calculated using eighty percent (80%) of the rural rate, if available, or the non-rural rate if there is no rural rate, on the Medicare Durable Medical Equipment, Prosthetics, Orthotics, and Supplies (DMEPOS) Fee Schedule in effect on January 1 of each year. - 1.
-When it is determined by DOM, based on documentation, that the DMEPOS fee is insufficient for the Mississippi Medicaid population or could result in a potential access issue, then a fee will be calculated using market research from the area. - B. If there is no DMEPOS fee, the provider will be reimbursed a fee determined by the Division of Medicaid based on the lower of the Division of Medicaid's average/established fee or the average of the fees from other states, when available, or determine the fee from cost information from providers and/or manufacturers, survey information from national fee analyzers, or other relevant fee-related information.
-The fees will be updated every three (3) years effective July 1 of that third (3rd) year. - C. If there is no DMEPOS fee or a fee determined by the Division of Medicaid, the provider will be reimbursed a fee calculated through the following manual pricing: - 1.
+- A. The payment for the purchase of Medical Supplies is the lesser of the provider's usual and customary charge or a fee from a Mississippi statewide uniform fee schedule updated July 1, 2020 and effective for services provided on or after July 1, 2020.
+The statewide uniform fee schedule will be calculated using eighty percent (80%) of the rural rate, if available, or the non-rural rate if there is no rural rate, on the Medicare Durable Medical Equipment, Prosthetics, Orthotics, and Supplies (DMEPOS) Fee Schedule in effect on January 1, 2020. - B. If there is no DMEPOS fee, the provider will be reimbursed a fee determined by the Division of Medicaid based on the lower of the Division of Medicaid's average/established fee or the average of the fees from other states, when available, or determine the fee from cost information from providers and/or manufacturers, survey information from national fee analyzers, or other relevant fee-related information.
+Effective July 1, 2021, the rates will remain the same as those effective for State Fiscal Year (SFY) 2021. - C. If there is no DMEPOS fee or a fee determined by the Division of Medicaid, the provider will be reimbursed a fee calculated through the following manual pricing: - 1.
 Manufacturer's Suggested Retail Price (MSRP) minus twenty percent (20%), or - 2.
-If there is no MSRP, then the provider's invoice received from a wholesaler or manufacturer plus twenty percent (20%). - D. Any medical supplies not listed on the fee schedule may be requested for coverage by submitting documentation to the Division of Medicaid's UM/QIO who will determine medical necessity on a case-by-case basis.
+If there is no MSRP, then the provider's invoice received from a wholesaler or manufacturer plus twenty percent (20%). - D. Any medical supplies not listed on the Mississippi Medicaid fee schedule may be requested for coverage by submitting documentation to the Division of Medicaid's UM/QIO who will determine medical necessity on a case-by-case basis.